thedoorva/Finsight/README.md

 ```

 Steps to Run

-Execute the download_10k.py script in a Python environment.
+1. Execute the download_10k.py script in a Python environment.
-Enter the ticker symbol of the company when prompted.
+2. Enter the ticker symbol of the company when prompted.
-The script will fetch and download the 10-K filings for the specified company.
+3. The script will fetch and download the 10-K filings for the specified company.
-Example Usage
-Include screenshots or GIFs demonstrating how to run the script and the output obtained.

 Task 2: Text Analysis

 Task Description

 The second task involves using a Flask backend and JavaScript frontend to perform text analysis on the downloaded 10-K filings and generate insights.

 Backend Code (Flask)